 - A. Scorpionfish

 - B. Sea slug

 - C. Sea cucumber

 - D. Octopus

-- Toxins and bright colours to prevent being eaten - 2.
+- 1. Toxins and bright colours to prevent being eaten - 2.
 Can change colour to match their environment - 3.
 Move slowly along the sand with similar colours - 4.
-Camouflaged to look like a rock or coral
+Camouflaged to look like a rock, with deadly venom